raphaelgj/Kirtan/README.md

 The audio samples found here are not meant to represent the chants in their final form or to be listened to as a good performance.

-They are quick one take recordings without prior practice that act as a reminder of the core to get the fire started. (pitch warning ;))
+They are quick one take recordings without prior practice that act as a reminder of the core to get the fire started.

 Each section is played briefly but in reality the different sections are much longer and organic in their transition.